roeegro/SwimFix/training/COCO Annotator Guide.md

 OpenPose Library is based on deep learning and requires additional data that includes pictures(frames), and in each frames the relevant keypoints are annotated, and the object is identified by segmentation- describing the desired object by its contour.

-In this guide we will go through the relevant functionality of the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which we used in order to annotate our training data in the COCO format, so make sure you set it up properly before continuing.
+In this guide we will go through the relevant functionality of the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which we used in order to annotate our training data in the [COCO](cocodataset.org)  format, so make sure you set it up properly before moving on.

 ## Functionality implemented by the annotator